 Patients may not shower for a week after the procedure to keep the incision dry and should avoid excessively exerting the arm on the side the pacer was placed for that week.

 After a week, the patient may resume their prior lifestyle without limitation.
 Household appliances do not interfere with modern day pacemakers.
 However, mobile phones may.
 These should be kept 12 inches away from the pacemaker when on-preferably at the ear on the opposite side of the pacemaker.
 A mobile phone should never be left in a pocket overlying the pacemaker.

+Pacemaker batteries, lithium iodide cells, typically have a lifespan of 7 to 8 years, now often weighing less than 30 g.
+They are usually implanted subcutaneously in the infraclavicular area.
+The programmability of many different variables has become standard, as has the ability of the pacemaker to provide diagnostic and telemetric data.
 Pacemaker batteries give off warning signals when they are running low on power many months before they actually fail.
-This can be detected either by a telephone check or by a formal interrogation by the external device mentioned above.
+This can be detected remotely or by a formal interrogation by an external device.
 Pacemakers are generally checked at least every 3 months to allow plenty of time to change the generator when it is running low on power.
 Changing the generator simply means remaking the same incision, removing the old generator, and plugging the existing wires into the new generator.
 The patient goes home the same day.
-Most batteries last at least 5 years.

 Another use of pacemakers is for a disease called hypertrophic obstructive cardiomyopathy.
 This is a disease where overgrown heart muscle blocks the egress of blood out of the heart.
 By altering the electrical activation pattern of the heart's muscle, pacemakers can help alleviate this problem.